 The setback regulations developed by CalGEM were expected to take effect in 2023.
 However, in August 2022 California Governor Gavin Newsom asked the legislature to consider adopting a law establishing the setbacks, rather than continuing through the lengthy regulatory process.
 The legislature subsequently passed SB 1137, establishing setbacks as part of a package of climate legislation signed by the governor in September 2022.
-The law was set to go into effect on January 1, 2023, however a veto referendum has been filed, which has until December 4 to secure enough signatures to be included on the 2024 ballot.
+The law was set to go into effect on January 1, 2023, however a veto referendum has been filed, which puts enforcement of the law on hold until after the election.
+Advocates are also attempting to launch a separate ballot measure that would ask voters directly if they want to ban new wells around neighborhoods and public buildings, to avoid potential voter confusion on the wording of the veto referendum (14).

-In addition to state efforts, Los Angeles recently adopted an Oil and Gas Drilling Ordinance that would phase out oil and gas drilling in the city over the next two decades (15, 16, 17, 18)
+In addition to state efforts, Los Angeles recently adopted an Oil and Gas Drilling Ordinance that would phase out oil and gas drilling in the city over the next two decades (16, 17, 18, 19)